 All incomplete work must be submitted before the end of the second full week of classes of the next regular semester.
 An I grade pending beyond this time limit will revert into either an F grade or the alternative grade indicated by the instructor of the course on the Incomplete Grade Form.
-It is the responsibility of the student to find out from his/her professor the specific dates by which requirements must be fulfilled.
+It is the responsibility of the student to find their concentrations no later than the end of the 10th week of classes of the semester preceding their graduation semester.

+out from his/her professor the specific dates by which requirements must be fulfilled.